ertlalejandra/UsedCarsUSA2020/README.md

 # UsedCarsUSA2020
-Data visualizations of characteristics of used cars for sale in the USA
+Code to create some data visualizations of characteristics of used cars for sale in the USA